G36maid/zed-mcp-server-markitdown/README.md

-# MarkitDown MCP Server for Zed
+# MarkItDown MCP Server for Zed

-This extension integrates [MarkitDown](https://github.com/microsoft/markitdown) as a Model Context Protocol (MCP) Server for for Zed's Assistant.
+This extension integrates [MarkItDown](https://github.com/microsoft/markitdown) as a Model Context Protocol (MCP) Server for for Zed's Assistant.

-for upstream information, check [MarkitDown-MCP](https://github.com/microsoft/markitdown/tree/main/packages/markitdown-mcp)
+for upstream information, check [MarkItDown-MCP](https://github.com/microsoft/markitdown/tree/main/packages/markitdown-mcp)

 ## What This Extension Does